localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 ## Introduction

 We are excited to announce the public preview of LocalStack for Snowflake.
-This new emulator allows you to develop and test your [Snowflake](https://snowflake.com) data applications locally and in CI pipelines, using a Docker container which can be easily plugged into your Snowflake integrations, such as [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index), different [client libraries](https://developers.snowflake.com/drivers-and-libraries/), or [Streamlit](https://docs.streamlit.io/develop/tutorials/databases/snowflake) applications, among others.
+This new emulator enables you to develop and test your [Snowflake](https://snowflake.com) data applications locally and in CI pipelines, using a Docker container that can be easily plugged into your Snowflake integrations, such as [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index), different [client libraries](https://developers.snowflake.com/drivers-and-libraries/), or [Streamlit](https://docs.streamlit.io/develop/tutorials/databases/snowflake) applications, among others.
 This preview version of the Snowflake emulator supports various key features, such as:

 -   DDL/DML/DQL operations on **warehouses**, **databases**, **schemas**, and **tables**;
 -   Storing files in [Snowflake **stages**](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-create-stage);